PDonin/hello-world/README.md

-# I want to learn golang and finish a golagn project.
+# I want to learn golang and finish a golang project.